Engaging our palm oil suppliers

-In January 2018, for example, we signed a Memorandum of Understanding (MoU) with the Indonesian government-owned palm oil plantation company PT Perkebunan Nusantara (PTPN).
-It sets out how we will work together to support local mills and smallholder farmers to produce palm oil according to the standards of no deforestation, no development on peat and no exploitation of people and communities (NDPE).
+In January 2018, for example, we signed a Memorandum of Understanding (MoU) with the Indonesian government-owned palm oil plantation company PT Perkebunan Nusantara (PTPN) as part of our initiative to support 25,000 smallholder farmers in priority landscapes by 2030.
+It sets out how we will work together to support local mills and smallholder farmers to produce palm oil according to the standards of No deforestation, No development on peat, and No exploitation of people and communities (NDPE).

-Marc Engel, our Chief Supply Chain Officer, said: “The MoU with PTPN is the first time we can apply the produce-protect model at scale – our partnership will have a positive impact in Indonesia from an environmental, social and economic perspective, which makes it unique to the industry.”
+Marc Engel, our Chief Supply Chain Officer, said: “The MoU with PTPN enables a partnership that will have a positive impact in Indonesia from an environmental, social and economic perspective, which makes it unique to the industry.”

 Addressing concerns with our palm oil suppliers

-We're committed to handling all allegations of supplier non-compliance with our Policy responsibly and have a clear Grievance Procedure for doing so.
+We're committed to handling all allegations of supplier policy non-compliance responsibly and have a clear Grievance Procedure for doing so.